1. Skip to main content

 Sometimes certain types of cancers may progress to a painful disorder of the bone, known as metastatic bone disease.
 Fortunately, advances have been made using radiopharmaceuticals to ease the associated severe pain.
 Radiopharmaceuticals, injected into the body, seek out cancer affected areas in the bone and accumulate in these affected areas.
 They work to kill cancer cells, thereby lessening existing bone-related pain and possibly even delaying the development of new areas of pain.
 In some cases, a single injection can relieve pain for an average of three to six months - without the disorientation, drowsiness and uncomfortable side effects of other types of pain treatment.

 Technetium-99m (Tc-99m) is the main workhorse of diagnostic nuclear medicine practice.
 Iodine-131, as sodium iodide, is used for diagnosis and treatment of thyroid disorders.
 Sodium phosphate (Phosphorus-32 based) injection is used for or pain palliation in severe bone cancer cases.
 Another important radiopharmaceutical, Samarium-153- is effective in pain relief of terminally sick cancer patients.
-Board of Radiation and Isotope Techology (BRIT) supplies these radiopharmaceuticals and allied products to nearly 120 nuclear medicine centres in the country.
+Board of Radiation and Isotope Technology (BRIT) supplies these radiopharmaceuticals and allied products to nearly 120 nuclear medicine centres in the country.

 Other applications of radioisotopes in health care are continuously being developed.
 For example, coronary stents coated with Phosphorus-32 supplied to hospitals for clinical trials on cardiovascular radiation therapy have yielded good results.
-Methods have been developed to prepare Iodine - 125 source for treatment of occular tumors and prostate cancer.
+Methods have been developed to prepare Iodine - 125 source for treatment of oculartumors and prostate cancer.
 Holium-166 and Samarium-153 labelled hydroxyapatite particles have been developed for treating arthritis of large and medium-size joints respectively and tried on a number of patients.

 The Radiation Medicine Centre (RMC) of Bhabha Atomic Research Centre (BARC) in Mumbai, has become the nucleus for the growth of nuclear medicine in the country and carries out a large number of patient investigations every year.
 Similarly Tata Memorial Centre (TMC), a fully autonomous aided institution of DAE, provides comprehensive treatment for cancer and allied diseases and is one of the best radiation oncology centres in the country.
 Every year nearly 40,000 new patients visit the clinics from all over India and neighbouring countries.
 Nearly 60% of these cancer patients receive primary care at the Hospital of which over 70% are treated almost free of any charges.
 Over 1000 patients attend the OPD daily for medical advice, comprehensive care or for follow-up treatment.
 Nearly 6300 major operations are performed annually and 6000 patients treated with Radiotherapy and Chemotherapy annually in multi-disciplinary programmes delivering established treatments.